jrsistr/onboarding/README.md

   c) Select Activities
   d) Select Terminal

-To access Intranet using a VPN:
+To access Intranet using a VPN (instead of Citrix Workspace):

 6) Download AnyConnect VPN (only use the app from the Apple store)
   a) set server name to remote.chop.edu
+  b) access Intranet on a normal browser
+  c) access Respublica via Horizon VM desktop app or via browser at the following address: beyond.chop.edu